bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 Later on, when we develop our client, we will have to construct these ourselves by interacting with the user's Solana wallet.

-With these two building blocks, we can start now start calling functions and accounts in our program using the convenient patterns `program.rpc.[functionName]` and `program.account.[accountName]`.
+With these two building blocks, we can now start calling functions and accounts in our program using the convenient patterns `program.rpc.[functionName]` and `program.account.[accountName]`.

 ```javascript
 await program.rpc.initialize({